Hooker with a Penis

-Lyrics and music
+Lyrics

 The song begins with a story about a fan who accuses Tool of selling out.
 When asked if he is "sucking up to The Man", Keenan casually responds that everyone is "The Man".
-The intensity of the vocals and instruments is pushed to an almost comical level as proof that they have not lost their edge.
 One such lyric points out that "all you read and wear or see and hear on TV is a product begging for your fatass dirty dollar".